swayambhoo/Conv_Approx_to_LDR/README.md

 * speed_comparison_code -- Folder containing code for comparing speeds via multiplication by A and its circulant approximation.

 ## Citation
-Please the cite the following work if you use this work.
+Please the cite the following if you use this work.
 * S. Jain and J. Haupt, ‘‘Convolutional approximations to linear dimensionality reduction operators,’’ Proceedings of International Conference on Acoustics, Speech and Signal Processing, March 2017.